Diocese of Nashville: 1880 to 1900

-The next bishop of Nashville was Reverend Joseph Rademacher from the Diocese of Fort Wayne, named by Leo XIII in 1883.
-Ten years later, he was appointed bishop of Fort Wayne by Leo XIII.
+In 1880, Pope Leo XIII appointed Feehan as archbishop of the Archdiocese of Chicago.
+The next bishop of Nashville was Joseph Rademacher from the Diocese of Fort Wayne, named by Leo XIII in 1883.
+Ten years later, Rademacher was appointed bishop of the Diocese of Fort Wayne by Leo XIII.
 Rademacher's successor in Nashville was Thomas Byrne of the Archdiocese of Cincinnati, selected by the pope in 1894.